6 min read

 Biology

-Oysters spawn from April through October if the water temperature is 72 degrees F or higher and salinity is above six parts per thousand (ppt).
+Oysters spawn from April through October when the water temperature is 72 degrees F or higher and salinity is above six parts per thousand (ppt).
 Eggs and sperm are released into the water for fertilization.
-Females release from 70 million to 170 million eggs.
-The fertilized eggs develop into a free-swimming larval stage in about 24 hours.
-After several weeks, the developing shell on larvae becomes too heavy for swimming, and the larvae settle to the bottom.
-Larval oysters require a clean, hard bottom for attachment and can actually move about on the bottom seeking a good substrate.
-If good bottom is found, larvae secrete a fluid that cements them permanently to the bottom.
-Larvae settling out in soft mud or other unsuitable areas usually do not survive.
-Once settled, the developing oysters can become sexually mature within a month but usually take longer.
-They can then contribute to another generation of oysters in a very short time.
+Females release between 70 million and 170 million eggs in a spawn.
+The eggs are fertilized in the water column, and the resulting larvae are free-swimming.
+After several weeks, the developing shell of the larva becomes too heavy for swimming.
+This causes the larva to settle on the bottom.
+Larval oysters require a clean, hard bottom for attachment and can move around on the bottom seeking a good substrate.
+If a hard bottom is found, the larva secretes a fluid that cements them permanently to the substrate for the duration of their life.
+Larvae settling in soft mud or other unsuitable areas usually do not survive.
+Once settled, the developing oysters (known as spat) can become sexually mature within a month but usually take longer.
 Interestingly, oysters sometimes change sex after spawning.
-In particular, young males often become egg-producing females.
+Young males often become females as they grow large enough to support the energy requirements for egg production.

-Oysters are bound to one spot after they settle and are at the mercy of the water brought to them by currents and tides.
-When the water is too fresh (less than 10 ppt salinity) for long periods, oysters die.
-On the other hand, when salinity is high, oysters are likely to be devastated by oyster drills (snails), crabs, and a tiny parasite called a dermo.
-Oyster drills alone are capable of killing 85 percent of the young oysters on a reef.
-Furthermore, oysters can be smothered by sand and silt from dredging operations or extremely heavy storms.
-Extended periods of low oxygen can also result in localized heavy oyster mortality as they are unable to seek more favorable conditions.
+Oysters are bound to one spot after they settle.
+When the water is too fresh (less than 10 PSU—practical salinity unit) for extended periods, oysters die.
+On the other hand, when salinity is high, oysters are likely to be devastated by oyster drills (snails), crabs, and a tiny parasite (Perkinsus marinus), resulting in the disease dermo.
+Oyster drills alone can kill 85 percent of the young oysters on a reef.
+Oysters can also be smothered by sand and silt from dredging operations or extremely heavy storms.
+Extended periods of low oxygen can also result in localized heavy oyster mortality as they cannot seek more favorable conditions.

 Oyster management can be divided into two areas of concern—public health and conservation.
-The Alabama Department of Public Health (Seafood Division) and the Department of Conservation and Natural Resources (Marine Resources Division) monitor the waters around oyster reefs.
-They close the reefs to harvesting when bacterial counts indicate that disease-causing organisms are above acceptable levels.
-These closures generally coincide with high river flow in winter and early spring, which carries increased pollution into the lower portion of Mobile Bay.
-Bacteria and other pollutants cause problems for oysters because they are filter feeders and can concentrate harmful substances in their body tissues.
-Generally, these pollutants do not harm the oysters but make them unfit to eat, especially raw.
+The Alabama Department of Public Health (ADPH) Seafood Division and the Alabama Department of Conservation and Natural Resources (ADCNR) Marine Resources Division monitor the waters around oyster reefs.
+The ADPH, following the National Shellfish Sanitation Program standards, closes the reefs to harvesting when bacterial counts indicate that disease-causing organisms may exceed acceptable levels.
+These closures generally coincide with high river flow in winter and early spring, which carries increased pollution into the lower portion of Mobile Bay, and heavy localized rain events.

 Oyster Measures